FanatiQS/VerbalEyes-Scroll-Controller/src/README.md

 ## Configuration protocol
-The VerbalEyes Scroll Controller uses a simple text base protocol for all configurations.
+The VerbalEyes Scroll Controller uses a simple text base protocol for all configurations and is normally done over USB, but can work with any unidirectional serial stream.
 It is one or more key-value pairs ending with an extra line feed, like this `key=value\n\n`.
 Multiple configurations are concatenated, like this `key1=value1\nkeyvalue2\n\n`.